mangabe16/lexos/doc_src/docs/api/index.md

 # API

-A full explanation will be added soon.
+A full overview will be added in the future.
 In the meantime, here is a table of the Lexos API modules:

 <table>